 Does my child need a ticket to attend the game?

-Children two years old and younger do not require New Orleans Saints tickets to go to a Saints game, but must sit on a parent or guardian’s lap for the duration of the game.
+Children five years old and younger do not require New Orleans Saints tickets to go to a Saints game, but must sit on a parent or guardian’s lap for the duration of the game.

 What’s the best way to get to the Superdome?